 The 14th High Criminal Court of Istanbul began the retrial of Gül and Dündar on May 7, 2018.

-In its interim ruling at the end of the closed hearing, the court ordered for Gül’s file to be separated from this case.
+In its interim ruling at the end of the closed hearing, the court ruled to separate Gül’s file.

-The second session in Gül’s retrial, which had been separated from the main case file at the end of the previous hearing, was held on July 16, 2018, at the 14th High Criminal Court of Istanbul.
+The second session in the retrial of Gül, whose file had been separated from the main case at the end of the previous hearing, was held on July 16, 2018, at the 14th High Criminal Court of Istanbul.
 Gül was acquitted of the charges against him.